 How to Become a Medical Biller and Coder

-One of the most effective ways to become a medical biller and coder is through formal training.
-Though it is possible get started in this field with on-the-job experience, most medical billing and coding positions require candidates to have specialized education.
+One of the most effective ways to pursue a medical biller and coder career is through formal training.
+Though it is possible to get started in this field with on-the-job experience, many medical billing and coding positions require candidates to have specialized education and/or certification.
 The particular job requirements may vary by employer.

-The path to becoming a medical billing and coding specialist has a few education options.
-The fastest route tends to be through a certificate or diploma program, which may be completed in less than a year.
-Alternately, students may opt to pursue a degree, which can help graduates qualify for positions with stricter job requirements.
-An associate degree will typically include general education classes in addition to relevant healthcare, billing, and coding coursework, and usually takes less than two years to finish.
+If you plan to seek education in the field the fastest route tends to be through a diploma program, which may be completed in less than a year.
+Alternately, students may opt to pursue a degree, which can help graduates qualify for positions with broader job requirements.
+An associate degree will typically include general education classes in addition to additional degree requirements courses, relevant healthcare, billing, and coding coursework, and usually takes two years to finish, though some associate degree programs may be completed in 18 months.
 Some employers may also expect candidates to obtain certification.

-If you are hoping to transition into a management-level position in the future, you may wish to consider an associate degree.
-In the event you decide to further your education to better position yourself for advancement, the credits you earn toward an associate degree could possibly transfer into a bachelor’s degree program—especially if your school maintains partnerships with other academic institutions that have agreed to accept the credits you’ve earned toward specific bachelor’s degree programs.
+In the event you decide to further your education to better position yourself for advancement, the credits you earn in an associate degree program could possibly transfer into a bachelor’s degree program—especially if your school maintains partnerships with other academic institutions that have agreed to accept the credits you’ve earned toward specific programs.

 What Qualifications Do You Need to Work as a Medical Billing and Coding Specialist?

 Medical billing and coding specialists may have different job requirements based on the needs of the employer.
-Most employers require a certificate/diploma or associate degree to work in medical billing and coding.
-Some may require you to have industry certification, as well.
+Some employers may not require prior education, while others may require training like a diploma or associate degree to work in medical billing and coding.
+Some may require you to have industry certification as well.

 Education requirements aside, medical billing and coding specialists should have certain abilities to help them perform the job well.
 According to the BLS, important qualities for medical secretaries include: